Can We Have Forum, Please?

 This week several things came together in a very fruitful way.
-The Photographic Society of Rhode Island (PSRI) had expressed an interest in a members’ forum at the last board meeting, Packt Publishing contacted me to review a book bbPress Complete by Rhys Wynne, I have found out the WP eMember plugin that manages membership at PSRI site interfaces with bbPress, and I was confined to house rest for a week.
+The Photographic Society of Rhode Island (PSRI) had expressed an interest in a members’ forum at the last board meeting.
+Packt Publishing contacted me to review a book bbPress Complete by Rhys Wynne.
+I have found out the WP eMember plugin that manages membership at the PSRI site interfaces with bbPress.
+And, I was confined to house rest for a week.
 So, what else was there to do than to review the book, install bbPress on PSRI, and interface it with our membership system?

 While I was still teaching, one of the courses I taught every spring semester was Marketing on the Internet.
-I started teaching that course before most people knew what Internet connection meant back in 1995.
+I started teaching that course back in 1995 before most people knew what Internet connection meant.
 My approach to the course was from a design perspective, where students learned how to design and deploy marketing-oriented Web sites.
 For many years students in this course learned how to build a site one page at a time using HTML, and later CSS (cascading style sheets.)
 It was a chore, but they acquired knowledge that separated them from their peers.

 When I received the request to review another book by Packt Publishing, bbPress Complete by Rhys Wynne, I wrote to them and indicated that I no longer taught, and a medical issue might delay the review of the book.
 The representative indicated that the completion of the review could be extended to the end of September and extended me an electronic copy of the book.
 Here I am, already finished, at the beginning of September ;-)

-The book is a short one, around one hundred pages, but covers a good amount.
+The book is a short one, around one hundred pages, but covers a good amount about running an online forum.
 It is written very well, easy to follow, and full of valuable information.
-Since bbPress is a plugin to WordPress, there is also valuable information about some aspects of WordPress.
+Since bbPress is a forum plugin to WordPress, there is also valuable information about some aspects of WordPress.

 So, this has been an intertwined review of a couple of products, both deserve your attention.